santi224m/Programming-Principles-Using-Cpp/Notes/Vector_and_Free_Store.md

 ```
 * each type has a corresponding pointer type
 * The "contents of" operator, aka dereference operator, (*) is used to see the value of the object that is being pointed at
-* Hexadecimal notation if often used when displaying memory addresses
+* Hexadecimal notation is often used when displaying memory addresses
 * The dereference operator can be used on the left hand side of an assignment to change the value of the object that is being pointed at
 ```
 *num = 6;  // Changes the value of the object being pointed to